-Process Vent High Efficiency Particulate Absolute (HEPA) Filters
+Process Vent High-Efficiency Particulate Air Filters

-The process off-gas is first filtered through the Off-Gas Filter (OGF) and then through the HEPA Filters.
+The process off-gas is first filtered through the Off-Gas Filter (OGF) and then through the high-efficiency particulate air (HEPA) filters.
 Filtered gases then flow to the mercury adsorber.

 Mercury Adsorber